-A Shared Zone is a road or network of roads where the road space is shared safely by vehicles and pedestrians.
-The maximum speed limit is always 10 km/h (this is close to walking speed for most pedestrians).
+A Shared Zone is a road network or network of roads where the space is shared safely by vehicles and pedestrians.
+The maximum is always 10km/h – which is close to walking speed for most pedestrians.
 There may be no road lines, kerb or gutter in a Shared Zone to show that pedestrians and vehicles are equal.
-Drivers must give way to pedestrians at all times.
-Vehicles can only stop in a Shared Zone if they obey the parking signs and park in marked bays (if available).
-Drivers travelling at the lower speed are more in control of their vehicles.
+Drivers MUST GIVE WAY to pedestrians AT ALL TIMES.
+Vehicles can only stop in a Shared Zone if they observe the parking signs and park in marked bays – if available.
+Drivers travelling at lower speed are more in control of their vehicles.

-What is involved in introducing a Shared Zone?
+What was involved in changing Grosvenor Lane to a Shared Zone?

 Back to Listing